Johnson90512/Awesome-Security-Resources/README.md

 [Beginners Guide to Assembly](https://www.unknowncheats.me/forum/programming-beginners/63947-reverse-engineering-beginners-guide-x86-assembly-and-debugging-windows-apps.html) | This guide will explain exactly what is necessary to begin cheat creation for generally any online computer game, including both fields to study, and tools to use.
 [Beginner Reverse Engineering Info](https://www.reddit.com/r/ReverseEngineering/comments/hg0fx/a_modest_proposal_absolutely_no_babies_involved/) | Reddit collection of beginner information on getting into Reverse Engineering.
 [Building a Home Lab for Offensive Security](https://systemoverlord.com/2017/10/24/building-a-home-lab-for-offensive-security-basics.html) | Guide on how to build a home lab for security purposes.
+[Ghidra Simple Keygen Generation](https://www.youtube.com/watch?v=9SM4IvBFxK8) | From installing ghidra on ubuntu to writing a working keygen in python.
+[Ghidra Tutorial](https://www.youtube.com/channel/UCzw-AibbXjw7gcdaeN3Y6kA) | Youtube playlist on how to use ghidra using different example files.
 [Guide to x86 Assembly](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html) | This guide describes the basics of 32-bit x86 assembly language programming, covering a small but useful subset of the available instructions and assembler directives.
 [Guide to Assmebly in VS .NET](http://www.cs.virginia.edu/~evans/cs216/guides/vsasm.html)  | This tutorial explains how to use assembly code in a Visual Studio .NET project.
 [How to start out in Reverse Engineering](https://www.reddit.com/r/ReverseEngineering/comments/12ajwc/how_to_start_out_in_reverse_engineering/) | Reddit post on the steps to get started in Reverse Engineering.
 [IDA Pro Tutorial](https://www.youtube.com/playlist?list=PLt9cUwGw6CYG2kmL5n6dFgi4wKMhgLNd7) | Tutorial on how to reverse engineer with IDA Pro.
 [Intel 64 and IA32 Software Manual](https://software.intel.com/sites/default/files/managed/39/c5/325462-sdm-vol-1-2abcd-3abcd.pdf) | This document contains all four volumes of the Intel 64 and IA-32 Architectures Software Developer's Manual.
 [Intermediate x86](https://opensecuritytraining.info/IntermediateX86.html) | Intermediate Intel x86: Architecture, Assembly, Applications, & Alliteration.
 Part 2 to Into to x86.
+[Intro to Malware Analysis and Reverse Engineering](https://www.cybrary.it/course/malware-analysis/) | Malware analysis course to learn how to perform dynamic and static analysis on all major files types, how to carve malicious executables from documents and how to recognize common malware tactics and debug and disassemble malicious binaries.
 [Intro to x86](https://opensecuritytraining.info/IntroX86.html) | Introductory Intel x86: Architecture, Assembly, Applications, & Alliteration.
 [Malware Analysis Tutorial](http://fumalwareanalysis.blogspot.com/p/malware-analysis-tutorials-reverse.html) | Malware Analysis Tutorials: a Reverse Engineering Approach.
+[Mastering Ghidra](https://vimeo.com/335158460) | Video from Infiltrate 2019 on mastering Ghidra.
+[Myne-US](http://www.myne-us.com/2010/08/from-0x90-to-0x4c454554-journey-into.html) | From 0x90 to 0x4c454554, a journey into exploitation.
+[Reverse Engineering 101](https://vimeo.com/6764570) | Vimeo video by Dan Guido [Reverse Engineering 101 - Malware Unicorn](https://malwareunicorn.org/workshops/re101.html#0) | Malwareunicorn.org provides workshops and resources for reverse engineering in the infosec space.
+Workshop content is now available.
-[Reversing for Newbies](https://forum.tuts4you.com/files/file/1307-lenas-reversing-for-newbies/) | A collection of tutorials aimed particularly for newbie reverse engineers.
+[Reverse Engineering 102](https://vimeo.com/30594548) | Vimeo video by Dan Guido [Reversing for Newbies](https://forum.tuts4you.com/files/file/1307-lenas-reversing-for-newbies/) | A collection of tutorials aimed particularly for newbie reverse engineers.
+[RE Guide for beginners](https://0x00sec.org/t/re-guide-for-beginners-methodology-and-tools/2242) | Methodology and Tools of reverse engineering.
 [So you want to be a Malware Analyst](https://blog.malwarebytes.com/security-world/2012/09/so-you-want-to-be-a-malware-analyst/) | Malwarebytes blog on becomming a malware analyst and what all is involved.
 [Windows oneliners to download and execute code](https://arno0x0x.wordpress.com/2017/11/20/windows-oneliners-to-download-remote-payload-and-execute-arbitrary-code/) | Oneliners for executing arbitrary command lines and eventually compromising a system.
+[Where to start in leaning reverse engineering](https://news.ycombinator.com/item?id=7143186) | Forum post detailing the process to start learning reverse engineering.
 **Privilege Escalation** |
 [Basic Linux Privilege Escalation](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/) | Blog teaching the basics of Linux Privelege Escalation.
 [Linux Privilege Escalation Techniques](https://www.sans.org/reading-room/whitepapers/linux/paper/37562) | SANS papers on the linux privilege escalation.